 Narayan, Uma (2004)“The Project of Feminist Epistemology: Perspectives from a Nonwestern Feminist” Chapter 15 (Pp. 213-224) in Sandra Harding (ed.)
 The feminist standpoint theory reader: Intellectual and political controversies.
-New York: Routledge (get it on Sakai)And don't forget to read Ch 3 from the text too!
+New York: Routledge (get it on OWL)And don't forget to read Ch 3 from the text too!

 This session reviews a broad range of literature on participatory action research in the social sciences.
 Both Saether and Bartlett review the literature and outline some of the different approaches to PAR.
 The remaining papers are short descriptions of case studies from the Nyden et al. book.
 All the papers raise the importance of and the considerable challenges of PAR.

 Get all readings in this section on Owl

 Bartlett, J. Iwasaki, Y., Gottlieb, B., Halld, D. and Mannel, R. (2007) Framework for Aboriginal-guided decolonizing research involving Metis and First Nations persons with diabetes, Social Science and Medicine 65: 2371–2382(NEW for 2013) Baum, F., MacDougall, C. and Smith, D. (2006) Participatory action research, Journal of Epidemiology and Community Health, 60: 854-57.

 Brown, P. (1997) Social science and environmental activism: A personal account, in Nyden, P., Figert, A., Shibley, M. and Burrows, D. (Eds.)
 Building Community: Social Science in Action, Thousand Oaks CA: Pine Forge Press, pp.98-102.